Kungsleden autumn hike

 Every fall, the mountain turns into a spectacular show in different shades of red and yellow.
-Our hike starts in a virgin birch forest where the leaves are shifting from green to yellow.
-We travel along the famous King’s trail, staying in mountain huts heated with firewood finishing with the luxury of sauna and three-course dinner at Saltoluokta mountain lodge.
-As we continue up to the mountains we experience the open tundra with the distinct deep-red color of the bearberry leaves.
+Our hike along Kungsleden starts in a virgin birch forest where the leaves are shifting from green to yellow.
+We continue up above tree-line where the red colors of the bearberry leaves make to mountain glow.
+We stay in cozy mountain huts heated with firewood finishing in Saltoluokta mountain lodge with sauna and three-course dinner.

 The mountain turns into a spectacular show in different shades of red and yellow

 Laponia Adventures values nutritious food made from real ingredients and put a lot of effort into preparing the menu for this hike.
 A typical day starts with a Swedish breakfast and in the evening, we cook dinner together.
+The dinners are inspired by both traditional Sami food an typical Swedish food.
+We use lokal ingredient and you will get to try both reindeer and fish from the lakes that we are passing.
 As long as weather permits we will have a longer break during the day to re-energize with a lighter lunch.

 During our time in the mountains we stay in cozy mountain cabin without electricity or running water.
 We all help with the daily duties such as carrying water or chopping wood to the fire.
 Even if the cabins are simple, they provide the most essentials as heat, beds, blankets and everything we need for cooking and eating.
 Outhouses are often situated within 100 meters from the huts.
 The first and the last day of the tour we will stay in hostels where you will share room with other participants of the group.
 You will of course have access to both water-toilets and showers.

 We work with local guides who have good knowledge of the culture and history in Laponia.
 They are all certified guides trained in wilderness first aid or live up to the same standard or higher.
-Our support team will drive us to Sitoälvsbron where we start the hike and transport your travel luggage to Saltoluokta where we finish the hike.
+Our support team will drive us to Sitoälvsbron where we start the hike and also make sure your travel luggage ends up in Saltoluokta mountain lodge where we finish the hike.

 Included meals marked each day with B=breakfast, L=lunch and D=dinner